life-itself/web3/claims/is-threat-dollar.md

+# Does bitcoin threaten the US dollar as reserve currency?

-# Bitcoin does not threaten the US dollar as reserve currency
+**Bitcoin does not threaten the US dollar as reserve currency**

 Crypto assets, such as bitcoin, do not threaten the US dollar as an international [reserve currency](../concepts/reserve-currency.md) currency because they [cannot function as a currency](is-bitcoin-currency.md).
 To quote financial historian Adam Tooze:

 > [The dollar] is backed by "nothing" other than the trifling matter of tens of trillions of dollars in private credit, the rule of law and the power of the state, itself inserted into a state system.
 In other words, the entire structure of global macrofinance.

 Since bitcoin cannot be used to issue debt products, denominate contracts or scale to act as a medium of exchange for commerce it lacks *any* of the properties of [money](../concepts/money.md) that a reserve currency would have to fulfil.
-Bitcoin cannot upend the entire structure of global macrofinance any more than beanie babies or tulip bulbs could.
+Bitcoin cannot upend the entire structure of global macrofinance any more than tulip bulbs could.

 ## References
 1. Varoufakis, Yanis.
 2021.
 ‘What Is Money, Really?
 And Why Bitcoin Is Not the Answer (Even If Blockchain Is Brilliant & Potentially Helpful in Democratising Money)’.
 Yanis Varoufakis (blog).
 2 August 2021. https://www.yanisvaroufakis.eu/2021/08/02/what-is-money/.